MUEXLY/arrhenius_rate/README.md

 This material is based on work supported by the National Science Foundation under Grant Nos.
 MRI# 2024205, MRI# 1725573, and CRI# 2010270.

+## Disclaimer

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ##

 <a name="vineyard">1</a>: https://doi.org/10.1016/0022-3697(57)90059-8